dart-lang/language/accepted/3.0/records/feature-specification.md

 same structure, in particular: It is only defined on two record types when they have the same shape.

-When it is applied to two record types with the same structure, the result is a record type with the same structure again, where each field type is obtained by applying `NNBD_TOP_MERGE` recursively.
+When it is applied to two record types with the same shape, the result is a record type with the same shape again, where each field type is obtained by applying `NNBD_TOP_MERGE` recursively.

 *For example:*